cedricbahirwe/cedricbahirwe/README.md

 - 💬 Ask me about `Swift`, `SwiftUI` or `iOS` Development in general
 - ⚡ Fun facts: I speak `SwiftUI`, and I know the truth!🧞‍♂️
 - 🔦 Read less on my nano website: [cedricbahirwe](https://cedricbahirwe.github.io)
+- 🔑 If you want to discuss business with me, please reach out at abc.incs.001@gmail.com

 ### About me
 Responsible, great focus abilities and growth mindset are the top characteristics that best define my aptitude towards work.